yutannihilation/savvy/docs/design.md

 ### Error handling

-To propagate your errors to the R session, you can use `savvy::Error::new()` to create an error with a custom error message.
+To propagate your errors to the R session, you can return a `savvy::Error`.
+You can easily create it by using `.into()` on a string of the error message.

 ```no_run
 #[savvy]